The worldwide rise of CO2 emissions since 1950’s correlates to a 20-30 fold increase of car and airplane trips at Port Authority facilities.

-A correlation has been established between the rise of temperatures and CO2 levels since the 1950s6.
-So too the expansion of Port facilities and the growth of air and automotive travel across the region – which speaks to the PA’s wherewithal to influence tenants and customers.
+A correlation between the rise of temperatures and CO2 levels since the 1950s has been established.6 So too the expansion of Port facilities and the growth of air and automotive travel across the region – which speaks to the PA’s wherewithal to influence tenants and customers.

-In December 2015, PA Chairman Degnan declared environmental concerns “incidental” to the Agency’s transportation mission.11 His timing was unfortunate.
-In 2016, greenhouse emissions from the transportationsector surpassed power generation for the first time since the 1970’s.
+In December 2015, then-PA Chair John Degnan declared environmental concerns “incidental” to the Agency’s transportation mission.11

 But that hasn’t stopped the states from forging ahead.
-Both New York and New Jersey are signatories to the Transportation and Climate Initiative.12 The NJ Board of Public Utilities announced it would start work on an Energy Master Plan, which willinclude transportation.13 As may future iterations of the Regional Greenhouse Gas Initiative (“RGGI”).14
+Both New York and New Jersey are signatories to the Transportation and Climate Initiative.12 And NJ has announced work on an Energy Master Plan, which will include the transportation sector—as may future iterations of the Regional Greenhouse Gas Initiative.13 14

-Over the coming decades, the states have committed to significantly realign their transportation priorities to meet their 80 by 50 obligations.
+Over the coming decades, the states will commit significant resources to meet their 80 by 50 obligations.
 So must the Port Authority if it is to remain a relevant player in the region’s future.

 “Scope 3 emissions (tenants and customers) will be reported every five years.
 Scope 1 and 2 inventories (PA facilities) will continue on an annual basis.”
 2010 GHG and CAG Inventory, Executive Summary P.x, PANYNJ, https://tinyurl.com/yddtsrjz